InfVSR: Toward Consistency-Driven Streaming Generative Video Super-Resolution: Experiments

 \textbf{Effectiveness of AR Inference.} We verify the effectiveness of our AR inference strategy in Tab.~\ref{fig:abl_a} and the right 3 columns in Fig.~\ref{fig:visualcomp}.
 Compared to simple chunking without cache, AR significantly improves both perceptual quality and temporal consistency, as the latter suffers from small receptive fields and lacks long-range temporal modeling.
 Although adding overlap and blending (Aggregation) in chunking-based methods improves pixel-level smoothness (as reflected by lower $E^*_{warp}$), it fails to enhance semantic-level consistency.
 In contrast, our AR design leverages pretrained T2V priors more effectively, leading to better semantic alignment and consistency across long videos.

 \textbf{Effectiveness of Joint Guidance.} We study the role of joint guidance during inference in Tab.~\ref{fig:abl_b}.
 Without guidance, generation quality degrades across all metrics.
-Extracting separate guidance for each chunk introduces inconsistency across segments, resulting in slightly worse performance in $E^*_{warp}$ and semantic consistency metrics like SC and BC.
+Extracting separate guidance for each chunk introduces inconsistency across segments, resulting in slightly worse performance in $E^*_{warp}$ and semantic consistency metrics.
 Our joint guidance strategy ensures global semantic alignment, resulting in improved consistency and enhanced perceptual fidelity.

 \textbf{Influence of Chunk and Cache Size.} In Tab.~\ref{fig:abl_c}, we explore different chunk settings (M, N) in AR inference, where M refers to KV-cache length and N refers to the chunk length of latent frames.
 Using very short chunks like (1, 1) hinders the model from capturing the temporal priors of pretrained T2V models, leading to lower overall performance.
 Increasing the chunk size to (5, 5) brings limited gains over (3, 3) but will nearly triple the quadratic cost of DiT.
 Moreover, keeping the full KV-cache leads to varying cache lengths at each inference step, making it harder for the model to generalize.
 Our default choice (3, 3) offers the best trade-off between performance and efficiency.